-- Effectively communicate and engage stakeholders: Getting people and organisations on board is absolutely critical to delivering this Routemap.
+- Effectively communicate and engage stakeholders: Getting people and organisations actively engaged and being part of the journey to carbon negative is absolutely critical.
 We now know what we need to do to get to net zero and beyond to carbon negative, but communicating these solutions and obtaining buy-in remains a huge challenge.
-An important part of reaching and engaging people is communicating the most appealing co-benefits (e.g., saving money, cleaner air, improved health) to different types of stakeholders. - Build a movement: To tackle the climate crisis and achieve our carbon negative ambition, we need the majority of people engaged and taking action.
-We need to build a critical mass of support and empower businesses, communities and individuals to lead the change.
-This includes building capacity within organisations and communities to develop low carbon projects and embed net zero across all functions of an organisation, or parts of a community.
+An important part of reaching and engaging people is communicating the most appealing cobenefits (e.g., saving money, cleaner air, improved health) to different types of stakeholders. - Build a movement: As a region, we want to go beyond developing buy-in from people, and provide the conditions for organisations, communities and individuals to have a leadership role in taking climate action.
+To tackle the climate crisis and achieve our carbon negative ambition, we need a critical mass of people to be engaged, empowered and working together to take action.
+This includes within communities, businesses and other organisations to develop low carbon projects and embed net zero across all functions of an organisation, or parts of a community.